 Excitement barking can happen during greetings, impending walks, car rides, seeing another dog or cat, or anything else the Golden Retriever is curious about, interested in, or takes joy in.

-For our dog Bailey, getting to go to doggie daycare is one of his favorites things.
+For our dog Bailey, getting to go to doggie daycare is one of his favorite things.
 Usually, he whines while we’re driving.
 Still, once we start to pull into the premises, he often barks as part of his unbridled excitement.

 Territorial or Defensive Barking